FC Baník Ostrava: From 1983

 In the following years, Baník was unable to reach the highest positions in the league.
 The team was undergoing another generation change and young players did not maintain their performance for the whole season.
 Baník however regularly appeared in the upper part of the league table.
-In the 1988–89 and 1989–90 seasons it finished second in the league.
+In the 1988–89 and 1989–90 seasons they finished second in the league.
 In 1991, Baník won the Czechoslovak Cup by beating Spartak Trnava 6–1 in the final.

 In the 2003–04 season they won the Czech Republic league.

 From 2016: the Václav Brabec era

-In the 2015–16 season they were under financial distress and were bought by Czech millionaire Václav Brabec who originated from Kroměříž.
+In the winter break of the 2015–16 season Baník were last in the league and in financial distress.
+At this point the club was bought by Czech businessman Václav Brabec.
 They were relegated to the Czech Second League for the 2016–17 season.

-In the 2016–17 season they would finish 2nd and started their rebuild to compete in the Czech First League for the 2017–18 season.
+In the 2016–17 season they finished 2nd and started their rebuild to compete in the Czech First League for the 2017–18 season.

 With no youth training facilities before the new ownership, under Václav Brabec the team began investing 150 million Kč in three facilities.